WangEmu Configuration Options

 The most significant variable is selecting which CPU to emulate.
 The first Wang 2200 systems used the 2200A, 2200B, 2200C, 2200S, or 2200T CPUs.
 The differences between these were mostly the amount of microcode.
 The emulator currently supports the 2200B and 2200T microcode sets.

 The 2200 VP (and later models) used a number of different implementations of the VP microarchitecture but were largely the same.
 Select this for 2200 VP emulation running Wang BASIC-2.
 Note that the VP series didn't have BASIC in ROM and instead required a boot disk containing the BASIC microcode.
 For VP emulation the system must have at least on disk controller in order to load microcode.
+For MVP emulation, the CPU must be either the MVP-C or the MicroVP, and a 2236 MXD terminal mux must be chosen (see later).

 To configure how much RAM the machine has, from the top level menu pick "Configure", then the submenu "Configure System...".
 You should see a window that looks something like this one: